At the cutting edge since the field began, ASQ is the source of:

 Define a term accurately when it is first used, and use it consistently with that meaning throughout.
 Find the best way to express an idea once rather than repeating the same idea in different words.
 Do not use a clause where a phrase will do or a phrase where a word will do.
 Avoid jargon; do not mistake it for technical terminology.

-Type all copy, except tables, double-spaced in 12-point Times New Roman type.
+Type copy double spaced in 12-point Times New Roman.
+Offset quotes and reference lists may be singled spaced.
 Tables may be single spaced and in smaller fonts, if necessary, for formatting.

 Do not use an epigraph: an offset quote that starts the body of the paper.
 ASQ does not print them.